-NBA Rumors: Celtics Offer Jaylen Brown Four-Year, $80 Million Offer
+NESN

 After plenty of silence on the contract front, the Celtics reportedly have extended an offer to fourth-year wing Jaylen Brown.

-Boston has offered Brown a four-year, $80 million contract extension, according to Yahoo Sports’ Chris Haynes.
+Boston has offered Brown a four-year, $80 million contract extension, according to Yahoo!
+Sports’ Chris Haynes.
 The two sides have until Monday, Oct.
-21 to reach an agreement.
+21, to reach an agreement.
 If a deal is not agreed upon by 6 p.m.
 ET on that date, Brown will become a restricted free agent following the 2019-20 season.

 The Celtics have not issued extensions to rookie contracts in years past, with Marcus Smart and Terry Rozier serving as the most recent examples.
 According to Haynes, Rajon Rondo was the last Celtic to receive a rookie extension back in 2009.